 A state in which a person can be open and vulnerable with another person.
 Several factors play into feeling emotionally safe.
 An example is: If I feel loveable and adequate about myself, and I feel that my spouse/partner is in recovery because I can clearly see healthy behaviors, I can share my thoughts or feelings with him.
 He will not be angry, throw a fit, judge, criticize, mock or ridicule me.

 When our spouse or partner spends his or her emotional energy, time and attention on someone other than us, gaslighting us to protect the compulsive sexual addiction.

 A powerful tool to connect with others, respecting an individual’s situation and sitting with them in their pain, rather than trying to fix or lecture.
 When we feel empathy for another, we acknowledge and/or validate their pain as we place ourselves in their situation.
-Coach Cat defines empathy as the ability to recognize and respond to another’s pain, taking responsibility for your part in causing that pain (if appropriate).
+Empathy is the ability to recognize and respond to another’s pain, taking responsibility for your part in causing that pain (if appropriate).